-Immunity from prosecution for alleged war crimes by individuals should not, however, be extended and nor should efforts to afford justice be seen as distinct from internal peace and reconciliation processes.
-Experience in the North of Ireland suggests not only the need for parallel tracks, but a long-term commitment to justice in many forms.
+Immunity from prosecution for alleged war crimes by individuals should not, however, be extended, nor should efforts to afford justice be seen as distinct from internal peace and reconciliation processes.
+Experience in the North of Ireland and the Western Balkans suggests not only the need for parallel tracks, but a long-term commitment to justice in many forms.